Arsenic is one of the world’s most toxic elements.

 - High blood pressure (hypertension) (

 In addition, arsenic is toxic to nerve cells and may affect brain function (

 - Impaired concentration, learning and memory (

 Some of these impairments may have taken place before birth.
 Several studies indicate that high arsenic intake among pregnant women has adverse effects on the fetus, increasing the risk of birth defects and hindering development (

 The toxic symptoms of dietary arsenic usually take a long time to develop.
 Long-term ingestion may increase the risk of various health problems, including cancer, heart disease, type 2 diabetes and decreased intelligence.

 Yes.
 There is no doubt about it, arsenic in rice is a problem.

 This may pose a health risk to those who eat rice every day in considerable amounts.

-This mainly applies to people in Asia or people with Asian-based diets.
+This mainly applies to people with rice-based diets.

 Other groups who may eat a lot of rice products include young children and those on a milk-free or gluten-free diet.
 Rice-based infant formulas, rice crackers, pudding and rice milk sometimes make up a large portion of these diets.